Wrist-band.com: History

+Legal Issues

+Price Fixing (2017)

-On August 7, 2017, according to the U.S Department of Justice, Azim Maknojiya agreed to plead guilty to conspiring to fix prices for customized promotional products sold online to customers in the United States.
+On August 7, 2017, according to the U.S. Department of Justice, Azim Maknojiya agreed to plead guilty to conspiring to fix prices for customized promotional products sold online to customers in the United States.
 Zaappaaz Inc while they still continue to deceive consumers and use deceptive trade practices such as bait and switch tactics. (d/b/a WB Promotions Inc., Wrist-Band.com and Customlanyard.net) and its president Azim Makanojiya, agreed to plead guilty to a one-count criminal violation of the Sherman Act, but is due in the federal courts again on October 22, 2017.

 On August 30, 2017, a customer of this company filed a class action lawsuit against the Zaappaaz Inc, wrist-band.com parent company, since the company pleaded guilty to price fixing and causing damages to customers in that time frame.

-Azim Makanojiya is also an investor in Austin based startup, Burpy.
-Azim Makanojiya has invested $500,000 into the company.
+Failing to deliver Personal Protective Equipment (PPE) (2020)

+The Federal Trade Commission filed suit against Zaappaaz, the operators of wrist-band.com and other online storefronts, for failing to deliver on promises that they could quickly ship products like face masks, sanitizer, and other personal protective equipment (PPE) related to the coronavirus pandemic.

+The lawsuit alleges that the company violated the FTC's Mail, Internet and Telephone Order Rule (Mail Order Rule), which requires that companies notify consumers of shipping delays in a timely manner and give consumers the chance to cancel orders and receive prompt refunds.